 Excuse me?
 Did I just read that correctly?

-o if we were to go with the most common “usage” (not definition) of the prefix “In-“, and attach it to the actually meaning of the root word “Credible” – then that would mean that the word “Incredible” means something which is not able to be believed.
+So if we were to go with the most common “usage” (not definition) of the prefix, “In-“ — and attach it to the actually meaning of the root word “Credible” — then that would mean that the word “Incredible” means:

-he word is almost always used to mean: “Amazing”, “Wonderful”, etc.
+The word is almost always used to mean:

 “That’s sounds like an “Amazing” idea!!!”